-We believe pupils’ excellent understanding of digital literacy skills is essential to ensure they are competent and confident users of technology and, importantly, know how to use such technology in a safe and responsible manner.
+We believe pupils’ excellent understanding of online safety and digital literacy is essential to ensure they are competent and confident users of technology and, importantly, know how to use such technology in a safe and responsible manner.
 As such our digital literacy strand builds progressively throughout year groups revisiting key themes such as self-image, online reputation, online bullying and managing online information.

 Address: Crumpsall Lane, Manchester, M8 5SR Telephone number: 0161 740 3741 Email address: firstname.lastname@example.org (Mrs. Hayes, Office Manager) Please contact Mrs. Hayes in our school office if you have any queries.
 If she is unavailable, other members of our office team will be able to assist you.